jdereg/json-io/user-guide-writeOptions.md

 the method name does not follow standard setter/getter property naming conventions (used when writing JSON).
-For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().` Since this does not follow standard naming conventions, and Java 17+ versions will not allow access to private member variables reflectively, use this to point `JsonIo` at a public method that will allow the field value to be accessed.
+For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().` Since this does not follow standard naming conventions, and Java 17+ versions will not allow access to private member variables reflectively, use this to point `json-io` at a public method that will allow the field value to be accessed.
 For the `Instant` example mentioned, you would use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").` Note, this accessor has already been added in by default (the same is true for most JDK classes.)
 >#### WriteOptionsBuilder.addPermanentNonStandardAccessor(`Class<?> clazz, String field, String methodName`)